-One Day in Las Vegas: Detailed Itinerary (+Map & Tips)
+One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

-Visiting Las Vegas (Nevada, USA) and wondering what to see, what’s worth it the most, and how to plan your time if you only have a day in Vegas?
-In this guide, we share a suggested 1-day Las Vegas itinerary that gives you a good introduction to the city.
+Visiting Las Vegas for a day and wondering what to see, what’s worth it the most, and how to plan your time?
+In this guide, we share a recommended 1-day Las Vegas itinerary that covers the must-sees and gives you a good introduction to the city.
 Find out!

 World-known for its casinos and a huge array of entertainment options, the City of Sin has so much to offer that attempting to see the best of Las Vegas in one day might look like a daunting task…

-It’s true that there is so much to see and do in Las Vegas that you could spend many weeks here and still not experience it all.
+There is so much to see and do in Las Vegas that you could spend weeks here and still not experience it all.
 However, if this is your first time in Vegas and you want to get a taste of what the city is like, you’ll be glad to know that it’s quite possible to see some of the most iconic places in Las Vegas in a day.

 Good to know: As you can imagine, Las Vegas is a city that comes to life at night.
 This means that many places are closed in the morning (especially on weekdays).
 This 1-day Las Vegas itinerary takes into account the actual opening hours and locations.
 It is structured in such a way that you can actually visit all the places in the order in which we recommend them.